Versailles wedding hall disaster: Background

 The Versailles Wedding Hall was built in 1986 in Talpiot in southeastern Jerusalem by engineer Eli Ron, who invented the Pal-Kal method.
 The floors were built with metal plates and thin layers of cement.
 The floor had started to visibly sag and as a result, the owners installed partitions on the floors below to stabilize and correct the sagging floors.
 Shortly thereafter, the owners, thinking that the issue was cosmetic, decided to remove these partitions.

 Collapse

 Nearly 700 guests attended the wedding of Keren and Asaf Dror, which was hosted on the third floor of the Versailles Wedding Hall, 24 May 2001.
-Shortly before the collapse, hundreds of wedding guests were on the dance floor (with a cover by Sarit Hadad of the song “Lev Zahav” playing).
+The lower two floors were not occupied.
+Shortly before the collapse, hundreds of wedding guests were on the dance floor, with the song "Lev Zahav" by Sarit Hadad playing.
 The third floor suddenly gave way, and hundreds of guests fell with the progressive collapse, through the two lower stories of the wedding hall.